bowlneudel/spiders-song/README.md

 ### Continuous Characteristic: Chiasmatic locus
 - The location of the chiasma along the chromosome may be distal (near the tip) or proximal (near the middle)
 - Measurement data per species include the Mean, Median, and Variance
-- The Mean value is mapped to the length of the amplitude envelope (Attack/Decay/Release stages)
+- The Mean value is mapped to the length of the amplitude envelope (Attack/Decay/Release stages) which may be continuous within a range
   - Distal chiasmata result in plucky notes
   - Proximal chiasmata result in swelling notes
 - The Median value is mapped to both the power of the Attack/Decay/Release (logarithmic to exponatial), and to the sustain duration